 Ecoacoustics Congress 2016 Kellogg Hotel and Conference Center, Michigan State University, East Lansing, Michigan June 6-8, 2016 Presented by International Society of Ecoacoustics (ISE) MSAE Co-chair, Eric Leonardson presents “Eco-sensing and the Soundscape,” on the pedagogy of sound and landscape the relationship between creative […]

-You’re invited to come to a soundwalk at the Pullman National Monument during the Tenth Annual Chicago Calling Arts Festival and Chicago Artists Month.
-This event is co-presented by the Pullman National Monument, Outdoor Afro, Midwest Society for Acoustic Ecology and Borderbend Arts Collective.
-It is also co-sponsored by Pullman Historic Site.
+You are invited to a soundwalk and performance at Pullman National Monument and State Historic Site for the Tenth Annual Chicago Calling Arts Festival, in celebration of Chicago Artists Month.
+This program is co-presented by Pullman National Monument and State Historic Site, Outdoor Afro, Midwest Society for Acoustic Ecology, and Borderbend Arts Collective.

 “A soundwalk is any excursion whose main purpose is listening to the environment.
 It is exposing our ears to every sound around us no matter where we are.” — Hildegard Westerkamp (Soundwalking)